openbfdev/bfdev-docs/docs/manual/en_US/allocpool.md

 - bfdev_allocpool_alloc(allocpool, size, align) allocate an aligned memory block
 - bfdev_allocpool_free(allocpool, block) release any block of memory

-The space occupied by the allocation pool grows linearly, free function will only release a reference count.
-When there are zero references, the space will be released uniformly.
+The space occupied by the allocation pool grows linearly, free function will only release a reference count, when the count reaches zero, the space will be released uniformly.

 ```c
 int *foo;